gazzmaniac/SMD2000_Agnus2MB/README.md

 ## Jumpers
 J101 is the same as JP2 in A500+.
 It probably shouldn't be changed since you have 2 mb ram fitted.
 JP3 from A500+ (swaps lower and upper ram banks) has been removed.
-JP4 is the same as J4 on A500+, it bypasses U32 CAS multiplexing.
-Name has been changed slightly to conform with Kicad rules.
-It'd be stupid to close this jumper, if you're going to the effort of using a $200 2 MB Agnus you're not going to try and save $5 and only use 1 MB ram.
+JP4 from A500+ (bypasses U32 CAS multiplexing) has been removed.
+If you're going to use a $200 2 MB Agnus you're not going to try and save $5 and only use 1 MB chip ram.

 ## Notes about Agnus revisions
 This board is designed for the 2 MB 8375 Agnus from the A500+ and A600 only.
 NOT ALL 8375s will work!!!!